Neal-wu/PData/PData_Technical_Report.md

 ### 8.1 Future Work

-1. **Mobile Deployment**: Optimize for mobile devices with model quantization
+1. **Mobile Deployment**: Deploy on mobile devices with model quantization
+2. **Faster Implementation**: Deploy on higher-performance machines
-2. **Advanced Analytics**: Implement machine learning insights and pattern recognition
+3. **Advanced Analytics**: Implement machine learning insights and pattern recognition
-3. **Collaborative Features**: Enable sharing and collaboration while maintaining privacy
+4. **Collaborative Features**: Enable sharing and collaboration while maintaining privacy
-4. **Integration APIs**: Connect with external services for enhanced functionality
+5. **Integration APIs**: Connect with external services for enhanced functionality

 PData represents a significant step forward in personal knowledge management, showcasing how unified multimodal AI can transform the way we understand and analyze our daily lives.